SkySkimmer/rocq-sharing-analyser/README.md

 taking 3 nodes instead of 7.

+Note: currently Rocq only uses in-memory sharing to reduce memory usage and shortcut some equality tests.

 This project provides a plugin to print debug information about how Rocq's terms are structured in memory.